-cases where the separation bubbles have smaller thickness.
+With the extended geometry and $P_e/P{0i} = 0.72$, the flow accelerates more under the separation bubble, and the pressure is lower compared to the other cases where the separation bubbles have smaller thickness.
 Moving the exit location further downstream increases the strength of the shock and the size of the separation region.
 As the shock gets stronger, its location is shifted downstream.
 On the other hand, increasing P_e/P{0i} reduces the strength of the shock, and moves the shock location upstream.
-As can be seen from Figure 9, the separated flow region in the original geometry is close to the downstream boundary.
-This may be thought as one of the factors that affect the grid convergence in the strong shock case.
-However, the discretization error analysis of the n{eff} values obtained with the extended geometry do not show any improvement in terms of the grid convergence (Appendix D).

-4.6.
-Discussion of uncertainty on nozzle efficiency
+4.6 Discussion of uncertainty on nozzle efficiency

-We use nozzle efficiency as a global indicator of the CFD results and the scatter in the computed values of this quantity originates from the use of different grid levels, limiters, turbulence models, geometries, and boundary conditions for each shock strength case.
-A graphical representation of this variation is given in Figure 2.
+We use nozzle efficiency as a global indicator of the CFD results in the transonic diffuser case and the scatter in the computed values of this quantity originates from the use of different grid levels, limiters, turbulence models, geometries, and boundary conditions for each shock strength case.
+A graphical representation of this variation is given in Figure 3.
 This figure shows a cloud of results that a reasonably informed user may obtain from CFD calculations.
-The numerical value of each point is presented in Table 6.
-We will analyze the scatter in nozzle efficiency results starting from grid level 2. since the coarse Grid 1 will not be used by those that have significant experience in performing CFD simulations.
-On the other hand, grid levels 3 and 4 would generally not be used in practical CFD applications, particularly in three dimensions, due their computational expense.
+The numerical value of each point is presented in Table 7.
+We will analyze the scatter in nozzle efficiency results starting from grid level 2, since the coarse Grid 1 will not be used by those that have significant experience in performing CFD simulations.
+On the other hand, grid levels 3 and 4 would generally not be used in practical CFD applications, particularly in three dimensions, due to their computational expense.

-For the purpose of determining the variation in nozzle efficiency in terms of a % value, we use the g4, Sp-Al, Van-Albada result as the comparator.
+For the purpose of determining the variation in nozzle efficiency in terms of a percent value, we use the g4, Sp-Al, Van-Albada result as the comparator.
 When we consider the cases obtained with the original geometry, maximum variation for the strong shock condition is 9.9% and observed between the results of g2, k- ω , Min-Mod and g4, Sp-Al, and Van Albada.
 Maximum difference in the weak shock results is 3.8% and obtained between the results of g2, k- ω , Van Albada and g4, Sp-Al, and Min-Mod.